nicolerobertsb/liri-node-app/README.md

 * Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives data in return.

+* Purpose of the Project:
+The purpose of this project is teach and demonstrate the use of javaScript for back-end server use.

 * Challenge
 Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in commands through Language vs Speech using the following commands: